mvalla/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 ### 2. Activate Dependencies

-After the binding has been installed, from Marketplace or manually, some *features dependencies must be activated manually*:
+After the binding has been installed some *features dependencies must be activated manually*:

 - from [Karaf console](https://www.openhab.org/docs/administration/console.html):
     - `feature:install openhab-transport-serial`